Current Conditions - Eastern Sierra area

 ALL campgrounds being closed - !!
 See https://www.fs.usda.gov/recmain/inyo/recreation

-Lakes ice-free finally, but still snow patches on north-facing slopes and passes.
+Lakesstarting to freeze again, and still last year’s snow patches on north-facing slopes and passes.

 Mammoth Lakes Basin

-Roads and campgrounds starting to close.
-Bike trail good to Horseshoe Lake.
+Roads and campgrounds closed as of Nov.
+1 Bike trail good to Horseshoe Lake.
 Horseshoe is FULL of water for first time in years!!!
-Trails- still snow patches above 11,500’
+Trails- still snow patches above 11,500’ Fresh snow from Twin Lakes up.
+The top has 6 ft!!

-Tuolumne Campground CLOSED, Others west on Tioga road being closed.
+Tuolumne Campground CLOSED, Others west on Tioga road closed.

 Best to call the park.
 Their web pages not updated at all for this wild winter!!